 We fell in love with this charming tiny layout at first glance.
 There’s definitely a more cottage-esque vibe that’s going on in the area.
 Even though the cabinetry is quite contemporary and chic, the unfinished wood floor, floral printed backsplash and quaint little breakfast table make it so girlish and flirty.

 Chic and clean with a dash of stainless steel, we are swooning over this light and bright corner.
 There’s all the necessities you need to make dinner fast (although we’re not sure where the fridge is or will go just yet) and we love the contrast between the solid counter tops and lower cabinets.

 Not only does this compact layout have a wonderful way of utilizing and compacting all the needs one must have in the kitchen, but the overall design is gorgeous and unique!
-The curved counter top, the double (yet separated) sink, the traditional stove top and hovering breakfast bar have come together to create the most chic example on the list!
+The curved counter top, the double (yet separated) sink, the traditional stove top and hovering

 We saved the tiniest of our small kitchen design layouts for last.
 You can see how the island flows into the theme of the entire living space.
 The Microwave is snugly placed in the cabinetry along with some added storage space.
 This is ideal for a tiny apartment or living space.

 Depending on personal preferences, you can choose between Black and Distressed Oak finishes.
 Both versions feature the same innovative designs and will work with 24-inch counter stools.
 You’ll find a handy drop leaf, which can be raised up for serving food or to use as extra storage space.

 The island, made of Asian hardwood, is outfitted with antique pewter hardware along with cabinet doors with adjustable shelves.
 You can take advantage of the open-ended storage on either side to stash accessories, tools and more.